pixel-shift/documentation/source/api/apiAccess.rst

 Simple Example
 ----------------

-The sample below shows how to use the the Pixelshift Node.js API Client to build a simple *Transform Graph* to fetch and image, resize it and then store it:
+The sample below shows how to use the the Pixelshift Node.js API Client to build a simple *Transform Graph* to fetch an image, resize it and then store it:

 .. code-block:: javascript
     :linenos:

     //create StorageSource
-    const storageSource = new PixelshiftApiModels.StorageSourceS3();
+    const storageSource = new PixelshiftApiModels.StorageSourceRawHttpGet();
-    storageSource.sourceBucket = "mysourcebucket";
-    storageSource.sourceKey = "source-image.jpg";
+    storageSource.uri = "<uri of any publicly GETable image>";

     //create an ImageResizeMax transform node
     const resize = new PixelshiftApiModels.ImageResizeMax();